LIT-Protocol/js-sdk/packages/lit-node-client/src/outline.md

 1. Create the new files and directories as outlined in the "Proposed File Structure" section.
 2. Implement the `LitNodeApi` module (`lit-node-api.ts`), starting with the `sendNodeRequest` helper and the `handshake` function.
 3. Implement the necessary helper functions in `packages/lit-client/src/utils/` (`identifiers.ts`, `handshake-helpers.ts`, etc.).
-4. Refactor `getLitClient` in `packages/lit-client/src/index.ts`:
+4. Refactor `createLitClient` in `packages/lit-client/src/index.ts`:
     - Remove direct `fetch` calls or logic duplicated from `LitCore`.
     - Import and use `LitNodeApi.handshake` within the `Promise.all` loop for handshake orchestration.
     - Import and use the utility functions for response processing, consensus, and ID generation.
     - Ensure configuration (`connectTimeout`, `checkNodeAttestation`) is correctly passed down or used.
-5. Define the structure of the object returned by `getLitClient`, including the derived `config` and `connectedNodes`.
+5. Define the structure of the object returned by `createLitClient`, including the derived `config` and `connectedNodes`.
 6. Implement the essential user-facing methods on the returned client object (start with `disconnect`, `getLatestBlockhash`).
 7. Incrementally implement the remaining user-facing methods (e.g., `executeJs`, `signSessionKey`, etc.), following the pattern: orchestrate `LitNodeApi` calls -> collect results -> process/combine -> return.
 8. Gradually deprecate and remove the complex orchestration/state logic and eventually the entire classes from `LitCore` and `LitNodeClient`.